-- No suspicion of deep endometriosis - or severe adhesions: surgery can be planned as day surgery without additional exams.
+- if probably no deep endometriosis or severe adhesions, surgery can be planned as day surgery without additional exams.
 Check what will be done if severe endometriosis is found

-- if deep Endometriosis or severe adhesions are suspected and surgery can be unexpectedly difficult including bowel surgery and suturing of the ureter and the bladder and occasionally a nerve dissection
+- if deep Endometriosis or severe adhesions are not excluded, surgery can be unexpectedly difficult, e.g. bowel surgery, suturing of the ureter, bladder surgery or nerve dissection.
+Therefore it is needed to

-- Contrast enema to ascertain less than 50% sigmoid occlusion over less than 2-3 cm
+- exclude bowel stenosis of less than 50% over less than 2-3 cm by contrast enema

 - medical therapy can be given for a short time to help with the diagnosis

-- Pro : Theoretically tissue damage is minimal i.e. of 100 micron only with probably less adhesion formation.
+- Tissue damage is minimal i.e. less than of 100 micron with less adhesion formation

-- Since CO2 laser vaporization takes a few seconds; without risks, we prefer to treat.
+- Vaporization with a CO2 laser takes a few seconds, without risks.

 Results of surgical treatment